pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 slug: /getting-started/curling-club-managers
 ---

-Curling I/O is the best in class curling club management and registration platform brought to you by Curling Canada.
+Curling I/O is the #1 curling club management and registration platform.
 Our focus is to make it easy for curling club managers to take registrations online and manage their leagues.

 We also have extremely affordable (and simple) pricing for clubs of all sizes, with no monthly or setup fees.